When my first was born, I was adamant that not only was “breast best,” but that it had to be sufficient, 100%.

 Let’s cut the excuses – I’ve read a tip before that a little finger dipped in probiotic powder could easily get some into an infant, but I conveniently forgot that.

-I just missed a chance to get a bulk order/percent discount with some ladies from my Bible study, but I’m going to talk to my husband and see what he thinks.
 I don’t think it would be a difficult thing to add to our morning routine since we’re already giving the other kids probiotics anyway.